 If the Local Authority is satisfied that it would be “inappropriate” for a child to be educated at school, they can arrange for “education otherwise than school” to be provided – this might be home tutoring or online education – in this case the LA would be responsible for securing and funding provision.

-Alternatively, parents may choose to home school their child – this is called “elective home education” and parents are responsible for all the arrangements and funding.
+Alternatively, parents may choose to home educate their child – this is called “elective home education” and parents are responsible for all the arrangements and funding.
+Our home education “hub” has suggestions for helpful approaches and resources to support parents who are electively home educating PDA children and young people.

-School refusal – when a child is unable to attend school due to anxiety, phobia or trauma – is common with PDA, and should be treated as a health and/or SEN need.
+School avoidance (also know as school refusal) – when a child is unable to attend school due to anxiety, phobia or trauma – is common with PDA, and should be treated as a health and/or SEN need.

 If your child isn’t currently attending school because the school cannot meet your child’s special educational needs, the school and/or your local authority should be looking to provide the correct provision as soon as possible.